CodeYourFuture/curriculum/content/js1/blocks/percentages/index.md

 convertToPercentage(0.231); // should return "23.1%"
 ```

-## Useful expressions
+### Useful expressions

 It is often helpful to solve a problem in one specific instance before doing it for all cases.

 In programming, we always try the simplest thing first.
-Let’s consider how to convert just one number in to a percentage.
+Let’s consider how to convert just one number to a percentage.

-Consider the variable declaration below:
+Look at this variable declaration:

 ```js {linenos=table,linenostart=1}
 const decimalNumber = 0.5;
 ```

 We want to create an expression for the percentage using the value of `decimalNumber`.
-To convert to a percentage, we can multiply the number by 100 and then add a `"%"` sign on the end.
+To convert to a percentage, we will multiply the number by 100 and then add a `"%"` sign on the end.

-So we can write:

 ```js {linenos=table,linenostart=1}
 const decimalNumber = 0.5;